SunnySuite/Sunny.jl/docs/src/examples.md

 dynamics.
 The full example is contained in the function `test_diamond_heisenberg_sf()` within `examples/reproduce_testcases.jl`.

-**(1)** We construct a diamond lattice by explicitly defining the lattice geometry.
+**(1)** We construct a diamond crystal by explicitly defining the lattice geometry.
 We will use the conventional cubic Bravais lattice with an 8-site basis.
 Our simulation box will be ``8 \times 8 \times 8`` unit cells along each axis.
 Since we're not thinking about a specific system, we label all of the sites with the arbitrary species label `"A"`.

 ```julia